Budapest district guide for property buyers and renters.

 District 6, or Terézváros, is great for expats and locals who enjoy cultural events and entertainment.
-The Liszt Ferenc Music Academy, Opera House and many theaters are located here.
-Public transport, night life and shopping all feature and are in close walking distance of each other.
+The Liszt Ferenc Music Academy, Opera House, and many theaters are located here.
+Public transport, nightlife, and shopping all feature and are in close walking distance of each other.
 The area has many bars and restaurants and is a lively area.
-The Andrassy Avenue runs the length of the district and is home to many high end designer stores, chic boutiques, cafes, bars and restaurants and is sometimes referred to as the Champs-Elysees of Budapest.
+The Andrassy Avenue runs the length of the district and is home to many high-end designer stores, chic boutiques, cafes, bars, and restaurants and is sometimes referred to as the Champs-Elysees of Budapest.
 Below the surface runs mainland Europe’s oldest metro line the M1.

-The entire length of the avenue forms part of the UNESCO World Heritage site and a hugely popular area for foreign property investors.
+The entire length of the avenue forms part of the UNESCO World Heritage site and is a hugely popular area for foreign property investors.

 This Budapest district guide can also be found inside our FREE Budapest property buyers guide which can be downloaded from here.

 District 7 (Erzsébetváros) is the second smallest district in Budapest and historically was home to Budapest’s Jewish population.
-Today there are still a number of beautiful synagogues in the area, most notable of these is the central synagogue on Dohany Utca, which is the largest in Europe and the second largest Jewish temple in the world after the Temple Emanu El in New York City.
+Today there are still a number of beautiful synagogues in the area, most notable of these is the central synagogue on Dohany Utca, which is the largest in Europe and the second-largest Jewish temple in the world after the Temple Emanu El in New York City.

 Areas: Németvölgy, Farkasrét, Farkasvölgy, Mártonhegy, Svábhegy, Istenhegy, Orbánhegy, Kútvölgy, Virányos, Zugliget, Csillebérc.

 The 12th District of Budapest is located in Buda and is a relatively new area compared with some, becoming an independent district in 1940 and although the Romans had villas in the area, most of the buildings were constructed in the second part of the last century.
-During the reign of King Mátyás a natural spring called Városkút, which means the well of the city, provided almost all of the cities drinking water.
+During the reign of King Mátyás a natural spring called Városkút, which means the well of the city, provided almost all of the city’s drinking water.

 The 13th district runs along the river Danube, has St. István park, and is where many young families live.
 The leafy streets close to the Danube have an almost village feel to them.